clarkfitzg/sta141c-winter19/README.md

 Participation | 5

 - If there is any cheating, then we will have an in class exam.
-- There will be around 6-8 assignments
+- There will be around 6-8 assignments.
-- Rubrics will be posted for each individual assignment.
+- The lowest assignment score will be dropped.
 - The safest way to get full points for participation is to use Piazza on a weekly basis.